 - A picnic in the park

 The possibilities are endless, and you can get creative based on the couple’s interests.
-If you’re feeling extra ambitious, decorate the mason jar with ribbon, burlap, or paint.
-Complete the gift with a greeting card that explains your gift, and dress it in a wedding gift bag.
+If you’re feeling extra ambitious, decorate the mason jar with ribbon, burlap or paint.

 From sending thank you cards to mailing letters, bills, and more, a rubber stamp and ink pad will help save the couple some time addressing all those envelopes.
 Plenty of websites offer affordable rubber stamps that you can easily design yourself.
 Complete this gift idea by pairing it with a card bundle, writing utensils, or stationery.